 3. Aerobic Exercise

-Moving into more “at-home” treatment, aerobic exercises can significantly impact the severity of a panic attack and make it far more manageable.
+Moving into more “at-home” treatments, regular aerobic exercises, like swimming and walking, can significantly reduce the severity of panic attacks and make them far more manageable.

 Aerobic exercise strengthens the heart and the lungs, which directly relates to an individual’s ability to control their breathing.
 Most of the fear and helplessness associated with panic attacks comes from the breathlessness and lack of oxygen that flows to the brain.
 By boosting your ability to control your breathing, you’re removing one of the variables that can make panic attacks so frightening to experience.